-If dogs in your neighbourhood are behaving badly – for example, barking all the time, damaging gardens or chasing people, other animals, cars, motorcycles and bicycles – these are the steps to take.
+If dogs in your neighbourhod are behaving badly – for example, barking all the time, damaging gardens, attacking or chasing people, animals or vehicles – these are the steps to take:

-- Talk to the dog’s owner; he or she may not even be aware of the problem.
+- Talk to the dog's owner.
+The owner may not even be aware of the problem.

 - If you can't agree on a solution to the problem, contact the City of Sydney on 02 9265 9333 to lodge a complaint.

-- A City Ranger will follow up on your complaint within 24 hours where possible.
+- A City ranger will follow up on your complain within 24 hours where possible.

-To make a complaint about any other domestic animal, contact the City on 02 9265 9333.
+To make a complaint about a dog or any other domestic animal, contact the City on 02 9265 9333.

 Complaints about cats

 Under NSW law, cats are allowed to roam free.
-This makes it difficult for the City and other councils to pick up stray cats, because they could actually be someone's pet.
+Rangers cannot simply pick up stray cats – they might be someone's pet.